Skip to content

 Livestorm is purpose-built for webinars.
 The platform handles registration pages, automated reminder emails, live session management, post-event analytics, and a basic post-event email sequence in one product.
 Everything runs in the browser, which means attendees never download anything.

-The $99/month starting price is higher than Zoom Pro, but you are comparing different products.
-Zoom at $15/month is a video tool.
-Livestorm at $99/month is a registration-to-follow-up pipeline.
-For hosts who currently use Zoom plus a separate email tool plus a separate registration page, Livestorm often consolidates costs while improving the attendee experience.
+Zoom Pro on annual billing is a video tool.
+Livestorm Pro is a registration-to-follow-up pipeline.
+For hosts who currently stitch together Zoom plus a separate email tool plus a separate registration page, Livestorm often consolidates the workflow while improving the attendee experience, and the per-attendee model lets you size your spend to your actual roster.

 3. WebinarNinja